 So he puts in his plan a mandate, which is unconstitutional, a mandate, a requirement that every American buy health insurance.

-Well, if you work at Etna, if you run Aetna, if you run Blue Cross Blue Shield, why wouldn't you get in bed with that?
+Well, if you work at Etten, if you run Eton, if you run Blue Cross Blue Shield, why wouldn't you get in bed with that?

 I mean, to hell with whatever I'm conservative or liberal, to hell with America, to hell with patriotism.

-If the president's gonna demand it, everybody in the country is my customer, sign me up.
+If the president's going to demand that everybody in the country is my customer, sign me up.

 And that's what they did.